Medical doctor: Biomedicine

 Within Western culture and over recent centuries, medicine has become increasingly based on scientific reductionism and materialism.
 This style of medicine is now dominant throughout the industrialized world, and is often termed biomedicine by medical anthropologists.
 Biomedicine "formulates the human body and disease in a culturally distinctive pattern", and is a world view learnt by medical students.
 Within this tradition, the medical model is a term for the complete "set of procedures in which all doctors are trained", including mental attitudes.
-A particularly clear expression of this world view, currently dominant among conventional physicians, is evidence-based medicine.
-Within conventional medicine, most physicians still pay heed to their ancient traditions:
+A particularly clear expression of this world view, currently dominant among conventional doctors, is evidence-based medicine.
+Within conventional medicine, most doctors still pay heed to their ancient traditions:

-In this Western tradition, physicians are considered to be members of a learned profession, and enjoy high social status, often combined with expectations of a high and stable income and job security.
+In this Western tradition, doctors are considered to be members of a learned profession, and enjoy high social status, often combined with expectations of a high and stable income and job security.
 However, medical practitioners often work long and inflexible hours, with shifts at unsociable times.
 Their high status is partly from their extensive training requirements, and also because of their occupation's special ethical and legal duties.
-The term traditionally used by physicians to describe a person seeking their help is the word patient (although one who visits a physician for a routine check-up may also be so described).
+The term traditionally used by doctors to describe a person seeking their help is the word patient (although one who visits a doctor for a routine check-up may also be so described).
 This word patient is an ancient reminder of medical duty, as it originally meant 'one who suffers'.
 The English noun comes from the Latin word patiens, the present participle of the deponent verb, patior, meaning 'I am suffering', and akin to the Greek verb πάσχειν (romanized: paschein, lit. to suffer) and its cognate noun πάθος (pathos, suffering).

-Physicians in the original, narrow sense (specialist physicians or internists, see above) are commonly members or fellows of professional organizations, such as the American College of Physicians or the Royal College of Physicians in the United Kingdom, and such hard-won membership is itself a mark of status.